|

 drafts of what became the Magnet Interactive Styleguide and Technical

 Reference documents were a result of this research.
+The

 launch showcase content module, "Silver Bank", featured